Lone worker alarms

 StaySafe’s lone worker alarms

-StaySafe understand the range of challenges lone workers face and offer all of the lone worker alarms listed above.
+StaySafe understands the range of challenges lone workers face and offer all of the lone worker alarms listed above.
 Panic, discreet, duress and non-movement alerts are available on our smartphone app, while a wearable Bluetooth button offers an additional panic, discreet and man-down alerts.

 To find out more about StaySafe’s lone worker alarms, visit our lone worker solution page.